In November, home prices accelerated further in major markets in Canada amid solid demand and scarce supply.

 Bank of Canada Holds Rate Target Steady Until April to September 2022

-Dr. Sherry Cooper Mohamed Mahmoud 9 Dec
+Dr. Sherry Cooper 9 Dec

 Ottawa, Canada; The English version of the sign on the Bank of Canada on Wellington Street in Ottawa